fullerjs/fuller/README.md

 --verbose, -v   Verbose mode
 ```
 ## Plan ##
-So Fuller needs a plan, and it is simple json:
+So Fuller needs a plan, and here it is, simple json:
 ```json
 {
     "global": {